 - Brush your teeth at least an hour after vomiting.

 Some pregnant women find that brushing their teeth, particularly the molars, provokes retching.
-Easy solution to this would seem to be skipping brushing altogether, while this may sound very appealing to you; when you don’t brush regularly you risk tooth decay and gum disease which in pregnant women can lead to premature birth.
+An easy solution to this would seem to be skipping brushing altogether.
+While this may sound very appealing to you, when you don’t brush regularly you risk tooth decay and gum disease and could potentially lead to premature birth.

 Here are a few suggestions so you can continue to brush: